Nowadays, managing employee performance effectively can significantly affect your organisation’s success.

 Digital Revolution (2000s-2010s):

 With technology advancement, we gained access to the first digital performance management tools.
-These systems introduced:
+These systems were introduced:

 • Automated review processes